Keparoo/Tapntable/README.md

 The front end is implemented using React and Redux.

 ## Front-end
-* Using React and Redux to create the user interface
+* Implemented using React, Redux, and Material UI

 ## Back-end
 * Source at https://github.com/Keparoo/tapntable-backend